 Bug Tech’s licensed team of technicians are experienced in individual and commercial property infestations of termites.
 Learn more about our targeted termite treatment, comprehensive inspections, and WDIRs.

 Behavior & Risks

 Termites aren’t vectors and don’t bite or sting.
 Rather, their effect on the structural integrity of our buildings makes them a pest.
-Wood is preferred, although termites can chew through carpet and electrical wiring, they are even known to short a circuit and cause house fires.
+Wood is preferred, although termites can chew through carpet and electrical wiring.
+They are even known to short circuit and cause house fires.